Skip to main content

 - www.example.com # the patch added www. to this field

-When you change now the certificate in the host cluster like this:
+If you directly edit the certificate in the host cluster and change the domain:

 apiVersion: cert-manager.io/v1